stephane-klein/postgres-tags-model-poc/README.md

 Database model POC based on [Tags and Postgres Arrays, a Purrrfect Combination](https://www.crunchydata.com/blog/tags-aand-postgres-arrays-a-purrfect-combination) article.

+The [`javascript-query-filter-dsl/`](./javascript-query-filter-dsl/) folder contains a Javascript parser that converts a string query into sql.

 ```sh
 $ docker compose up -d --wait
 ```